Skip to main content

 accept-language: de-DE,de;q=0.9,en;q=0.8

 If an auth policy selected response_message.from: i18n, Nauthilus resolves the key at the gRPC response boundary.
 A policy-selected response_language takes precedence over incoming accept-language.
-The existing status_message response field carries the rendered text, and Nauthilus sends response metadata when localization selected a language:
+The response field status_message carries the rendered text, and Nauthilus sends response metadata when localization selected a language:

 content-language: de